 |Download / Links|

-Our evidence is summarized as follows.
-First, technical inefficiency is overestimated when the number of total workers is used as production input for the conventional stochastic frontier model which forces firm heterogeneity into the same term as technical inefficiency.
-Second, the inefficient firms are smaller, rely more on non-regular workers, exhibit poorer firm performance, have higher debt-asset ratios, pay lower interest rates and are inactive in capital investment as well as R&D investment.
-Third, inactive capital investment and high debt-asset ratios are mainly responsible for causing the technical inefficiency.
+We find that inefficient firms are smaller, rely more on nonregular workers, exhibit poorer firm performance, have a higher debt-asset ratio, pay a lower interest rate and are inactive in capital investment and R&D investment.
+We also find that inactive capital investment and a high debt-asset ratio are mainly responsible for causing technical inefficiency.